ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

    access all data related to an account by scanning down the state tree in a specific direction.
-In a UTXO paradigm, the references change with each transaction, a particularly burdensome problem for long-running dapps that try to use the above mentioned state-root-in-UTXO propagation mechanism.
+In a UTXO paradigm, the references change with each transaction, a particularly burdensome problem for long-running ÐApps that try to use the above mentioned state-root-in-UTXO propagation mechanism.

-We have decided that, particularly because we are dealing with dapps containing arbitrary state and code, the benefits of accounts massively outweigh the alternatives.
+We have decided that, particularly because we are dealing with ÐApps containing arbitrary state and code, the benefits of accounts massively outweigh the alternatives.
 Additionally, in the spirit of the We Have No Features principle, we note that if people really do care about privacy